Email Key Extraction and Resolve Examples

 Can be done by choosing

-This regex will pull any kind of uuid matching somewhere in the email subject and use it as integration key to aggregate incoming emails on incidents.
+This regex will pull any kind of uuid matching somewhere in the email subject and use it as integration key to aggregate incoming emails on alerts.

-We have to setup a regex that extracts the inner service identification to use the extracted value as incident key, which will help us group the incoming emails in a single incident.
+We have to setup a regex that extracts the inner service identification to use the extracted value as alert key, which will help us group the incoming emails in a single alert.

-In both cases this regex will extract from Service: to is in the example above SuperService BayArea (bayarea.super) which iLert will turn into an incident key hash to automatically map all other incoming emails with the same text to the incident.
+In both cases this regex will extract from Service: to is in the example above SuperService BayArea (bayarea.super) which ilert will turn into an alert key hash to automatically map all other incoming emails with the same text to the alert.

-In action the timeline will also show us how the incoming subjects change the status of the incident.
+In action the timeline will also show us how the incoming subjects change the status of the alert.